YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZDATEFORM
 -----------------

 $ZDA[TEFORM] contains an integer value, specifying the output year format of $ZDATE(). $ZDATEFORM can be modified using the SET command.
-YottaDB initializes $ZDATEFORM to the translation of the environment variable gtm_zdate_form.
-If gtm_zdate_form is not defined, YottaDB initializes $ZDATEFORM to zero (0).
+YottaDB initializes $ZDATEFORM to the translation of the environment variable ydb_zdate_form.
+If ydb_zdate_form is not defined, YottaDB initializes $ZDATEFORM to zero (0).

 See “$ZDate()” for the usage of $ZDATEFORM. $ZDATEFORM also defines the behavior of some date and time utility routines; refer `"Utility Routines" <https://docs.yottadb.com/ProgrammersGuide/utility.html>`_.